learnk8s/learnk8s.io/src/requests-limits/content.md

 _What do these numbers actually mean?_

-## Understanding CPU and Memory units
+## Understanding CPU and memory units

 Imagine you have a computer with a single CPU and wish to run three containers in it.